TanStack/form/docs/api.md

 - `runValidation() => void`
   - Use this function to manually run this field's validation.
   - This function does not run validation for fields.
+- `getInputProps(props: Object {}) => enhanced props Object`
+  - `onChange: ChangeEventHandler`
+  - `onBlur: FormEventHandler`
+  - `...rest` - any other props that will be spread into the enhanced props
+  - Use this function to set props on input elements.
+If set, `onChange` and `onBlur` will be wrapped to update the field `value`.
+  - The enhanced props will always contain `value`, `onChange`, and `onBlur`.
+Any of the rest that are passed in will also be returned.

 #### Field-Specific Methods